xzzulz/microbi/readme.md

 ### Api server

-To use as an api server, create a script file where you define your api, and launch the server.
+To use as an api server, create a script file where you define an api, and launch the server.
 Require microbi on it.
 An example Api script is provided: